An Online Updating Approach for Testing the Proportional Hazards Assumption with Streams of Survival Data: Online Updated Test and its Variations

 \subsection{Asymptotic Results}

-We now provide the asymptotic distribution of the test statistic $T_k(G)$ given in Equation \eqref{eq.olcum.stat}.
+We now provide the asymptotic distribution of the test statistic $T_k(\G)$ given in Equation~\eqref{eq.olcum.stat}.
 For ease of presentation, we assume that all subsets of data are of equal size $n$, i.e., $n_k=n$.
-The following regularity assumptions are required to establish the asymptotic distribution.